 In this section, you learn about the relationship between an Atlassian application(s) and your plugin.
 You'll also learn about the environment your plugin runs in.
-You should have already created a plugin skeleton, imported your project into Eclipse, and made some class and
+You should have already created a plugin skeleton, imported your project into Eclipse, and made some class and modifications.

 Atlassian uses Tomcat as a container.
 Tomcat runs and maintains an Atlassian application and its plugins.
 Atlassian modified Tomcat with enhancements to ensure your plugin and our applications run smoothly together.
 The following diagram depicts an application and a plugin running inside of Tomcat.

 Apache Felix is an OSGi implementation which, together with the Spring Dynamic Module Facility, helps your plugin share resources with the Atlassian application.
 For example, these facilities eliminate redundant dependencies by allowing your plugin to use those already provided by the Atlassian application.